Storyboards Quick Start

-If we return to Xamarin Studio and run the project, notice that the Text View automatically resizes to fill the left side of the Split View as the Window or the split are resized:
+If we return to Visual Studio for Mac and run the project, notice that the Text View automatically resizes to fill the left side of the Split View as the Window or the split are resized:

 Since we are going to be using the right hand side of the split view as an Inspector area, we want it to have a smaller size and allow it to be collapsed.
 Return to Xcode and edit the View for the right side by selecting it in the Design Surface and clicking on the Size Inspector.
 From here enter a Width of

 Next select the Split Item that represents the right side, set a higher Holding Priority and click the User Can Collapse checkbox:

-If we return to Xamarin Studio and run the project now, notice that the right side keeps it's smaller size and the window is resized:
+If we return to Visual Studio for Mac and run the project now, notice that the right side keeps it's smaller size and the window is resized:

 Defining a Presentation Segue